Medhavi7/AI-Chat-Support/README_doc.md

 ```
 "Hi" → Should respond without escalation
 "I'm having severe chest pain" → Should trigger emergency response
-"Where is my order?" → Should offer to check status
 "I want a refund!" → Should create ticket and escalate
 "My name is John Doe and email is john@example.com" → Should extract PII
 ```